bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Misty
+- Partly Cloudy
-- 95% humidity
+- 96% humidity
-- 4 mph wind
+- 5 mph wind
-- 82% cloud cover
+- 60% cloud cover
 - 53 AQI 🟨
 - 0.01 inches of rain and 0.08 inches of snow in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours